mikethemadkiwi/tshockMixerBridge/README.md

 ??????
 WORK IN PROGRESS...
 NOT COMPLETE....
 OPTIMISE < FUNCTION ??????

 TShock Setup - link here
-Create User in tshock ( MUST BE IN GAME!! ) for api calls using the following command in chat.
+Create User in tshock for api calls using the following command in chat.
 "user add Mixer supersecretpassword123 superadmin"

 Locate "tshock.config" in the tshock folder (after running it at least once first! files will create!)

 edit the line allowing api from this:

+  "RestApiEnabled": false,
+  "RestApiPort": 7878,

 to this:

+  "RestApiEnabled": true,
+  "RestApiPort": 7878,

 NodeJS Setup
 install NODEJS on same machine as the tshock instance - Link Here